RonenNess/Shaku/README.md

 - Added math helper method to calculate normal.
 - Fixed bug with lerpDegrees method to wrap degrees.

+## 2.2.5 [WIP]

+- Added support in tangents and binormal in effects.

 # License

 *Shaku* is licensed under the permissive MIT license, so you can use it for any purpose (including commercially) and it should be compatible with most common licenses.